AAyinkx/Week-7-Full-Stack-Assignment/README.md

 - I think this week's assignment was actually quite challenging due to how many different part we had to do.
 I also struggled a lot with setting up the connections initially which took me the longest time
 - I set up all my connections on a call with someone else because we found that it was a lot easier to spot mistakes and it made the process a lot smoother
+- One thing that i found was that when i deployed my site to Render, if you refreshed on an endpoint, it would return as 'PageNotFound".
+Is this because react doesn't actually "Create" endpoints?
+So when we actually deploy our site those endpoints don't exist?

 ## What bugs did I encounter? 🪲